Making change happen globally

 Portrait of Maureen O’ Neil, the newly elected Chair of the Board of WaterAid International

-Maureen has worked in international development in both executive and governance capacities since 1989.
-She is the former President of the Canadian Foundation for Healthcare Improvement and previous positions also include President of the International Development Research Centre; Interim President of the International Centre for Human Rights and Democratic Development; President of the North-South Institute; and Deputy Minister of Citizenship, Government of Ontario.
-Maureen is a member of the boards of e-Health Ontario; the Centre for International Governance Innovation; the Centre for the Study of Living Standards and the Canadian International Council.
+Maureen was appointed to the WaterAid International Board as Chair from 1 August 2020.
+Maureen has worked in international development in executive and governance capacities since 1989.
+Previous positions include: President of the Canadian Foundation for Healthcare Improvement; President of the International Development Research Centre; Interim President of the International Centre for Human Rights and Democratic Development; President of the North-South Institute; and Deputy Minister of Citizenship, Government of Ontario.

-She is former Chair of the Board of the United Nations (UN) Research Institute for Social Development; the Board of Trustees of the International Institute for Environment and Development; the International Advisory Group; IDRC’s Think Tank Initiative; and the Advisory Council on Corporate Social Responsibility of Canada’s Export Development Corporation.
-She has represented Canada on the UN Commission on the Status of Women and on OECD committees, and has been a member of the UN Committee for Development Planning and the Board of the UN Research Institute for Social Development.
+She is the former Chair of the Board of the UN Research Institute for Social Development.
+She has represented Canada on the UN Commission on the Status of Women, and on OECD committees, and has been a member of the UN Committee for Development Planning and the Board of the UN Research Institute for Social Development.
+Maureen is an Officer of the Order of Canada.

 Portrait of Andrew Towle